wix/react-native-calendars/README.md

   onPressArrowLeft={substractMonth => substractMonth()}
   // Handler which gets executed when press arrow icon left.
 It receive a callback can go next month onPressArrowRight={addMonth => addMonth()}
+  // Specify a default accessibilityHint for all day components.
+Default = undefined dayAccessibilityHint="No events"
 />
 ```